A multipoint perturbation formula for eigenvalue problems: Introduction

 then the density matrix appears to be well approximated by the same linear combination of the corresponding density matrix, i.e.

-This amounts to say that the map $G \mapsto \cF(G)$ is locally very close to linear, under some conditions.
-In this work, we aim at partly explaining this phenomenon developping a multipoint perturbation theory (a precise meaning will be given later).
+This amounts to saying that the map $G \mapsto \sol(G)$ is locally very close to linear, under some conditions.
+In this work, we aim at partly explaining this phenomenon developing a multipoint perturbation theory (a precise meaning will be given later).

 This article is organized as follows.
 In Section~\ref{sec:Definitions}, we provide the mathematical setting and present a review of standard perturbation theory.
-In Section~\ref{sec:main_sec}, we present our main result, the resolvent formula~\eqref{eq:main_formula}, and compute the first orders in the expansion of $\cF(G)$ in Section~\ref{sec:Firsts order}.
+In Section~\ref{sec:main_sec}, we present our main result, the resolvent formula~\eqref{eq:main_formula}, and compute the first orders in the expansion of $\sol(G)$ in Section~\ref{sec:Firsts order}.
 We illustrate our work with numerical simulations on Schrödinger operators in Section~\ref{sec:simus}.
 We conclude that the produced approximations are particularly relevant when the $G_j$'s are close to each other, and when the $G$ on which one wants the solution is close to the affine space spanned by the $G_j$'s.
 All the proofs are provided in Section~\ref{sec:Proofs}.